searchkit/searchkit/docs/docs/own-components-facet-ui-display.md

 ---
 id: own-components-ui-facet-display
-title: Custom UI Facet
+title: Building your own Facet Component
-sidebar_label: Custom UI Facet
+sidebar_label: Building your own Facet Component
 slug: /build-your-own-components/custom-ui-facet
 ---

 For each facet in the configuration, there is a field called display.

 ```javascript
     new RefinementSelectFacet({